-- How do we compliment AB testing above and below the funnel?
+- How do we complement A/B testing above and below the funnel?

 Keep reading to find out exactly how to tackle each of these questions

-A normal AB testing process will normally look like this within about a month’s time.
-Depending on your traffic you may be able to run a single experiment or multiple experiments within this period of time.
+A normal A/B testing process will normally look like this within about a month’s time.
+Depending on your traffic, you may be able to run a single experiment or multiple experiments within this time period.

-- Ideation : Based on the data, start building 10-15 ideas and prioritizing them on a ratio of “level of effort : potential ROI.”
+- Ideation: Based on the data, start building 10 to 15 ideas and prioritizing them on a ratio of “level of effort : potential ROI.”
 This will help you prioritize low hanging fruit and build a backlog based on data.

-- Development : Build your experiment in your AB testing tool or using your website CMS.
+- Development: Build your experience in your A/B testing tool or using your website CMS.

-- Analyze Results : You’ve run your test and gathered plenty of sessions for your experiment.
+- Analyze Results: You’ve run your tests and gathered plenty of sessions for your experiment.
 You have seen a 5% increase in your goal (conversion rate, revenue, leads).
 WHY!?
 Look into the data via Google Analytics or whichever analytics tools you’re using to measure the exact changes in your user’s experience.

-- Ideation based on winners & losers : You now understand why user behaviors changed based on your experiment because you analyzed the results!
+- Ideation Based on Winners and Losers: You now understand why user behaviors changed based on your experiment because you analyzed the results!
 Maybe users navigated to one of your product pages more often than others which led to the increased conversion rate.
 What is this indicating to you?
 That this best selling product needs to be highlighted front and center.
 From here you can develop more test ideas around this hypothesis.
 Boom!
-You have new test experiments based on your AB tests.
-It’s a positive feedback loop that has potential to make your site better every time you run a test.
+You have new test experiments based on your A/B tests.
+It’s a positive feedback loop that has the potential to make your site better every time you run a test.

 What are our goals?

-So now that you know what you need to do from steps A-Z for AB testing, let’s focus on one of the most important parts of AB testing– what you are tracking!
+So now that you know what you need to do from steps A-Z for A/B testing, let’s focus on one of the most important ports of A/B testing – what you are tracking!

-- Tier 1 Goal: Revenue, Conversion rate (Leads or Sales)
+- Tier 1 Goals: Revenue, Conversion rate (Leads or Sales)

 - Tier 3 Goals: Videos watched, Instagram follow

-This is a key consideration when defining your AB testing roadmap.
-You need a team that is going to dedicate time and resources to improving your website, application, or service.
-Having a team that can bring diverse ideas to the table is key to gain different perspectives for AB testing experiments.
+This is a key consideration when defining your A/B testing roadmap.
+You need a team that is going to dedicate time and resources to improve your website, application, or service.
+Having a team that can bring diverse ideas to the table is key to gaining different perspectives for A/B testing experiments.

 What I normally recommend for a team breakout is one major stakeholder from each product sub-team and one business stakeholder.